PeppyDays/learn-rust-with-tests/src/rust_fundamentals/dependency_injection.md

 ### Benefits of Dependency Injection

-Our first round of code was not easy to test because it wrote data to somewhere we couldn't control.
+Our first round of code was not easy to test because it wrote data to a location we couldn't control.

-Motivated by our tests we refactored the code so we could control where the data was written by injecting a dependency.
-Dependency injection enables us to do the followings.
+Motivated by our tests, we refactored the code so we could control where the data was written by injecting a dependency.
+Dependency injection enables us to do the following.

 #### Test our code